neondatabase/website/content/release-notes/2023-07-25-storage-and-compute.md

 - **Concurrency improvements**: Concurrency optimizations were applied to the compute startup process.
 - **Code path optimization**: Code paths frequently accessed during compute startup were optimized.

-Cold-start times are improved in all [supported regions](/docs/introduction/regions) but most noticeably in the `US East (Ohio) — aws-us-east-2` region, which hosts the Neon Control Plane.
+Cold-start times are faster in all [supported regions](/docs/introduction/regions) but most noticeably in the `US East (Ohio) — aws-us-east-2` region, which hosts the Neon Control Plane.
 Startup times in this region are measured at 500ms or less.
-The Neon Control plane will be deployed regionally in future releases, bringing the same millesecond cold-start times to all supported regions.
+The Neon Control plane will be deployed regionally in future releases, bringing the same millesecond startup times to all supported regions.